• GIFT IDEAS

 • 3 bars Fels-Naptha – $2.91

-K Coake is a 40 year old stay at home mom to two cuties who are 10 and 5.
+K Coake is a stay at home mom to two cuties who are 10 and 5.
 She loves running, reading, scrapbooking, Starbucks, hiking, cooking, picnics, pretending to be crafty, and having fun with her family.
-She blogs at The Real Thing with the Coake Family about scrapbooking, making cards, birthday parties for her girls, running, cooking, and all manner of fun things.
-You can follow along at The Real Thing with the Coake Family on Twitter, Facebook, Pinterest, or via your email or favorite reader.
+She blogs about scrapbooking, making cards, birthday parties for her girls, running, cooking, and all manner of fun things.
+You can follow along on Pinterest.

 So would you like even more creative Homemade Cleaners that you can make at home?
 I know you’re gonna love these money saving ideas…